fennel-ai/client/docs/pages/architecture/deployment-model.md

 6. Sit back as Fennel deploys its Feature Engineering Platform in this account and manages it from there.
 To deploy and perform ongoing maintenance and upgrades, Fennel peers the deployed VPC with a VPC in Fennel's account (a.k.a. the control plane).
-7. Access the Fennnel service from your production/dev account via AWS PrivateLink or VPC peering if a peering connection was established in step 5.
+7. Access the Fennel service from your production/dev account via AWS PrivateLink or VPC peering if a peering connection was established in step 5.